knuckleswtf/pastel-js/README.md

 [![npm](https://img.shields.io/npm/dt/@knuckleswtf/pastel)](https://www.npmjs.com/package/@knuckleswtf/pastel)

 Pastel is a tool for generating pretty API documentation from Markdown.
 Write your docs in Markdown and let Pastel convert it to a HTML page, complete with:
+- mobile responsiveness
-- syntax highlighting for code examples
+- syntax highlighting for code examples in multiple languages
 - a table of contents for easy navigation
 - search functionality
 - automatic "Last updated" tag, so your users know how fresh the docs are